senacor/Tutorials-Microservices/README.md

 Both the demo and the accounting project are configured as Eureka clients, meaning they register at the Eureka service upon startup.

 Additionally the accounting project includes a feign client, so the account service (accounting project) can communicate with the customer endpoint (demo project) to verify if a customer exists upon account creation.

+## Stage 06 - Docker

+After finishing stage 06 all the components of your application can run in docker containers.
+The databases (accountingdb, demodb), the config server, the registry as well as the functional services (demo, accounting) are containerized.

+In this stage the linkage of the containers through the configuration files is done by fixed IP addresses.
+In the next stage docker-compose will be used to apply names instead of IP addresses to achieve a more robust setup.